 Hold fast to authenticity while remaining open to change.

 Walking thought Schmidt’s little 750-square-foot production space in early 2015, I had to navigate a maze of raw materials, packing supplies, and product.
-Even my office was home to countless boxes, which made getting to and from my desk an obstacle course.
+Even getting to and from my desk in my office was an obstacle course of countless boxes.
 Schmidt’s was scaling rapidly—an exciting prospect, and certainly one I had hoped for, but not necessarily one for which I was prepared.

-A few months after the Fox News segment, a feature on the Today Show followed.
-Thankfully, I didn’t need to appear on-screen while Kathy Lee and Hoda took turns applying Schmidt’s to their underarms, which was a relief!
-It wouldn’t be much longer before talking to the press became part of my daily life, but for now, I was grateful to remain off-camera.
+The Fox News segment was followed a few months later by a feature on the Today Show.
+Thankfully, I didn’t need to appear on screen while Kathy Lee and Hoda took turns applying Schmidt’s to their underarms, which was a relief!
+It wouldn’t be much longer before talking to the press became part of my daily life, but for now, I was grateful to remain off camera.

-Thanks in part to these big press moments, along with Chris’s full-time dedication to marketing and our continued presence in an increasing number of retail locations, Schmidt’s was blowing up.
-And it was just the beginning.
-In the year ahead, we would experience a 550% increase in online sales, become the #1 selling deodorant on Amazon, and earn $2M in revenue.
+Thanks in part to these big press moments, along with Chris’s full-time dedication to marketing, and our continued presence in an increasing number of retail locations, Schmidt’s was blowing up—and it was just the beginning.
+In the year ahead, we would experience a 550 percent increase in online sales, become the number one-selling deodorant on Amazon, and earn $2 million in revenue.
 Two million—an unfathomable number, one I never imagined I’d use in relation to my business.
 Such extreme scaling not only required me to be flexible in my approach each day, but it also demanded I respond quickly to every opportunity, using them to continually think bigger—and then even bigger still.
-It required getting more help, satisfying more customers, investing in more machinery, and moving to a bigger warehouse (good luck, turtle!)
+It required getting more help, satisfying more customers, investing in more machinery, and moving to a bigger warehouse (good luck, turtle!).
 It meant revamping our label design, expanding our content strategy, expertly managing a growing digital marketing budget, and getting many, many free samples of deodorant into the hands of the right people.

 I was on a mission without boundaries, but Schmidt’s was still operating as a small, local, fledgling company.
 With our partnership agreement signed, I was eager to start off 2015 with the support and different ways of thinking that Kevin and Michael might bring.